skhouseholder/sarah-ux-brand-site/src/_posts/2017-01-28-illustrator-script-export-artboars.md

 <div class="row">
   <div class="col s12 m6">
-  Exporting .ai artboards at dual resolution and renaming the subsequent files can be a big pain, so I recently scoured the internet for a script to do it for me.
-Nothing I found quite worked, so I modified and refactored one to meet my needs.
+    <p>Exporting .ai artboards at dual resolution and renaming the subsequent files can be a big pain, so I recently scoured the internet for a script to do it for me.
+Nothing I found quite worked, so I modified and refactored one to meet my needs.</p>
   </div>
   <div class="col s12 m6">
     <img src="{{site.baseurl}}/assets/images/illustrator-script-post.png" alt="Illustrator Script">